 Some of the topics will contain additional resources like images, icons or text suggestions.

 A template might have the option to choose an icon or an image from a specific list in order to add it to the selected topic.
 It might also have a list of suggested texts which will be added to the topic as a child topic.

 Some topics will have a branch (one or more topics) attached by default.
 That means that when you insert a new 'child topic', this new branch will be added, instead of a new topic being inserted.
 This will speed up the process of creating your mind map by having at your fingertip predefined template topics in case you need to repeat them several times.

 If you have more than one answer for a particular question or set of questions, you can add multiple subtopics.

 Use the keyboard shortcut to quickly create a topic: press the TAB key to insert an editable subtopic and ENTER to insert a sibling topic that you can fill in.

 Removing template data

-Go to the menu in the top toolbar and select Tools, then Remove template data.
-The confirmation message 'The template data has been removed successfully' will be displayed.
+The confirmation message 'Template data has been removed successfully.' will be displayed.

 The business map templates are only available with a personal/work account.
 The educational templates are only available with an educational account.